Who Am I?

 The honest answer to the question, "who am I?" is that I will be figuring that out my entire life, having learned long ago that so much more than we think, is a choice.
 Like so many before me I just want to know when it's over that I have lived true and done my best.

 I'm meant to go on and on about myself, about who I am...or THINK I am.
 I'm supposed to give a litany of things for you to judge me by, I mean, get to know me by, right?
-Name the Colleges I went to in Minnesota and Wisconsin, where did I become a Master Herbalist?
+Name the Colleges I went to in Minnesota and Wisconsin, where did I become an Herbalist?
 Who did I apprentice with to learn the varied things I've learned, what clinic did I do my clinical internship at for TCM?
 How long have I been doing mediation and offering counsel to people and out of where?

 How many times did I hit the Appalachian, PCT, John Muir and other trails before I had made it from one side of the country to the other and how long did it take me?
 What Carnival was I with and for how long?
 Why did I leave the U.S.M.C?
 Where were my shoes during the 90's?